Portrait of an ENFJ — The Giver

 Dominant Extraverted Feeling with secondary Introverted Intuition

-Hello, ENFJ, the magnetic guide and guardian of hearts.
+Hello, ENFJ, magnetic guide and guardian of hearts.
 In the grand theater of humanity, you take center stage, orchestrating harmonies of connection and infusing every interaction with the warmth of your caring spirit.

-ENFJ, Radiate Your Light: Your charismatic leadership, nurturing spirit, and empathetic grace make you a beacon of inspiration.
+ENFJ, Shine Your Light: Your charismatic leadership, nurturing spirit, and empathetic grace make you a beacon of inspiration.
 Embrace the power of your influence, ENFJ, and continue illuminating the world with the brilliance of your caring heart.

 Detailed description of ENFJ